CSkylarL/DataScience-MachineLearning/README.md

-# The repo is ongoing
+# The repo is ongoing and will be done before May, 2023
 # DataScience-MachineLearning
  My understanding of Data Science and Machine Learning